-When we asked our customers if they’d noticed a change in their dog’s “gas,” about 40% shared their dog’s flatulence had “improved” or “very improved” after switching from their regular dog food to Wild Earth.
+When we asked our customers if they’d noticed a change in their dog’s “gas,” about 40% shared their dog’s flatulence was “improved” or “very improved” after switching from their regular dog food to Wild Earth.

 The improvements in stool consistency and digestion are most likely due to our unique blend of nutritious dietary fibers.
-Most animal meat diets are lacking in fiber, a key nutrient for longterm health and disease prevention.
+Most animal meat diets are lacking in fiber, a key nutrient for long term health and disease prevention.
 A key distinct advantage of our plant-based formula is that it contains optimal levels of healthy dietary fibers, including immune-boosting beta-glucans.
 In fact, our unique formula is higher than the majority of meat- or plant-based dog foods when it comes to these unique dietary fibers.